CatalogueOfLife/coldp/README.md

 The author & year of the reference will be used to qualify the name with `sensu AUTHOR, YEAR`.
 The ID must refer to an existing Reference.ID within this data package.

+#### accordingToPage
+The exact single page number where the taxonomic concept was treated.
+If the treatment spans multiple pages, the first page should be given.

+*added in v1.1*

+#### accordingToPageLink
+A URL to the exact page where the taxonomic concept was published.
+If the treatment spans multiple pages, the link to the first page should be given.

+*added in v1.1*

 #### scrutinizer
 Name of the person who is the latest scrutinizer who revised or reviewed the taxonomic concept.